Sandi: A System for Accountability: Construction of Sandi

 \subparagraph{Sender-token} To jump ahead a bit, the blind sender-token can later be unblinded by \accountabilityServer using~$\blinding$ (that only it has access to) to create a valid (unblinded) \textit{sender-token}.
 The sender-token is a Privacy Pass token that \accountabilityServer can at the end of the epoch show to \sender as evidence of a report.

 We note that \sender can verify the validity of the sender-token using just its epoch-ephemeral secret key $\epochSecretKey_\senderMarker$.
-It does not need to know the rerandomization factor~$s$ that \accountabilityServer used to create the tag-emphemeral key.
+It does not need to know the rerandomization factor~$s$ that \accountabilityServer used to create the tag-ephemeral key.